dart-lang/site-www/src/_articles/language/mixins.md

 title: "Mixins in Dart"
 description: "Mixins let you implement functionality once and use it in multiple classes."
 written: 2012-12-18
-updated: 2015-10-12
+updated: 2016-08-25
 category: language
 ---

 _Written by Gilad Bracha <br>
-December 2012 (updated October 2015)_
+December 2012 (updated August 2016)_

 This document describes mixins in Dart.
-We recently relaxed some of the restrictions of early implementations; this document describes the current state of play.
+We have relaxed some of the restrictions of early implementations; this document describes the current state of play.

 Dart 1.13 and greater supports mixins that can extend from classes other than Object, and can call super().
+This support is only available by default in the Dart VM and in Analyzer behind a flag.
+More specifically, it is behind the --supermixin flag in the command-line analyzer.
+It is also available in the analysis server, behind a client-configurable option.
+E.g., in Atom use the analysis.updateOptions request to set the enableSuperMixins option to true.
+Dart2js and DDC do not support this yet.

 Dart 1.12 or lower supports mixins that must extend Object, and must not call super().